ahribellah/ahribellah/README.md

 I am always eager to discuss music, music software, retro computers, retro gaming, software preservation, and programming language design.

-You can find a list of my projects [here](http://ahribellah.space).
+You can find a list of all of my projects [here](http://ahribellah.space).
 My email is in my profile.